eesb99/Ai_Singularity_and_Algorithmic_challenge/README.md

 ### From Coding Every Detail to High-Level Guidance

-Your summary highlights a significant transition: software engineers now spend less time writing every line of logic and more time “steering” or fine-tuning large-scale models [3].
+Software engineers now spend less time writing every line of logic and more time “steering” or fine-tuning large-scale models [3].
 This shift is partly driven by the complexity of modern AI architectures—millions (or billions) of parameters that are impossible to handcraft.

 ### Implications for Future AI